Head & neck cancer · Barranquilla & Santa Marta

 Radiotherapy for head and neck cancer

-Dr. William Baquero, a radiation oncologist with over 12 years of experience, treats head and neck tumors with precision radiotherapy in Barranquilla and Santa Marta, Colombia, protecting functions as important as swallowing, speech and salivation.
+Dr. William Baquero, a radiation oncologist with over 12 years of experience, treats head and neck tumors with precision radiotherapy in Barranquilla and Santa Marta, Colombia — protecting functions as important as swallowing, speech and salivation, with close support throughout treatment.

-Which tumors we treat and when it is used
+Which tumors we treat and when radiotherapy is used

 Radiotherapy plays a central role in tumors of the larynx, pharynx, oral cavity, salivary glands, paranasal sinuses, nasopharynx and thyroid, among others.
-It may be used as the main treatment — alone or with chemotherapy — after surgery to reduce the risk of recurrence, or to control symptoms.
-Because delicate structures are close by, careful planning is essential.
+It may be used as the main treatment — alone or together with chemotherapy — after surgery to reduce the risk of recurrence, or to control symptoms.
+The right combination depends on the tumor type, location and stage, and is defined together with your oncology, ENT or head and neck surgery team.
+Because delicate structures — the spinal cord, salivary glands, eyes and nerves — sit close by, careful planning is essential in this region of the body.

 Techniques we use